pverscha/phd_thesis/9-chapter_1_introduction.md

 **Summarizing functional information**

-In order to summarize the functional information of a single peptide, Unipept is simply going count how many times each functional annotation appears in the matched set of proteins.
+In order to summarize the functional information of a single peptide, Unipept simply counts how many times each functional annotation appears in the matched set of proteins.
-Concrete, if a peptide occurs in proteins A, B and C, and function X is associated with protein B and C, and function Y is associated with protein A, then function X will be reported as occurring twice for this peptide and function Y will be reported to occur once.
+To make this more concrete, if a peptide occurs in proteins A, B and C, and function X is associated with protein B and C, and function Y is associated with protein A, then function X will be reported as occurring twice for this peptide and function Y will be reported to occur once.

 ##### Processing a metaproteomics dataset
 In order now to process a list of peptides, Unipept will match each of the input peptides with its peptide reference database and report all lowest common ancestors and functional annotations found per peptide.